mianca691/LUCT/README.md

 Uses Jest and Supertest for route and model testing.

 🚀 Deployment
-The app supports containerized or cloud deployment.
+The app supports cloud deployment.

-🐳 Using Docker

-docker-compose up --build
 ☁️ Using CI/CD ( Render )
 Push to the main branch → triggers auto-build and deployment.